Yogen-in Temple in Kyoto

 History

 In 1594 Yogen-in Temple was established by Yodo-dono, concubine of shogun Hideyoshi Toyotomi (1536 - 1598), for the memorial service for her father Nagamasa Asai.
-The Buddhist name of Nagamasa was Yogen-in und this name was later used for the temple.
+The Buddhist name of Nagamasa was Yogen-in and this name was later used for the temple.
 A cousin of Nagamasa, Hoin Suhaku, was then designated as the founder of Yogen-in.
-After a huge fire the temple was reconstructed in 1621 by Sugen-in, second wife of shogun Hidetada Tokugawa (1579 - 1632) and younger sister of Yodo-dono.
+After a huge fire, the temple was reconstructed in 1621 by Sugen-in, the second wife of shogun Hidetada Tokugawa (1579 - 1632) and the younger sister of Yodo-dono.
 The remains of Fushimi Castle were relocated and used for the reconstruction process.
 Since 1621 Yogen-in was owned by the Tokugawa Family and the memorial tablets of successive shoguns are enshrined here.

 Location